 In today’s agricultural economy, farmers are constantly looking for additional information about risk management, technology, input strategies and more.
 Our faculty are engaged in research that helps farmers, and the agriculture industry as a whole, understand trends and make informed choices.
 We also look at the impact on agriculture of labor markets, technology, population trends, climate change, and increasingly complex trade policies.
 Beyond the farm, research and outreach are focused on domestic and international food systems, biotechnology, and intellectual property.
 Through our work we are helping to ensure that the agricultural sector continues to thrive.

 AAE 215: Introduction to Agricultural and Applied Economics Became AAE 101 starting fall 2024.
 AAE 101 is the exact same course as formerly known AAE 215.
 Introduction to economic ways of thinking about a wide range of problems and issues.
 Topics include consumption, production, prices, markets, finance, trade, pollution, growth, farms, taxes, and development.

 AAE 319: The International Agricultural Economy The nature of trade in agricultural products, trade policies and practices of importing and exporting nations, agricultural policies of major trading blocks, market instability and other primary commodity problems, recent history and current developments in multilateral trade policy.

-AAE 320: Farming Systems Management Methods of economic analysis, planning and management as applied to conventional and alternative farming systems.
+AAE 320: Agricultural Systems Management Methods of economic analysis, planning and management as applied to conventional and alternative farming systems.

 AAE 322: Commodity Markets Principles and practices in marketing systems for U.S. agricultural commodities.
 Vertical organization; forward contracts, future markets, agricultural options and price formation.
 Alternate management at the farm, processor, wholesale and retail levels.